 I was thinking about something simple that my friends could freeze once I’d gone.
 So a nice big pan brimming with carrot soup happened.

-They are full of antioxidants which can prevent cell damage from oxidative stress on the body.
-Carrots contain very helpful levels of these antioxidants, each with their own unique protective function (beta-carotene making an especially abundant appearance in orange carrots).
+They are full of antioxidants that can prevent cell damage from oxidative stress on the body.
+Carrots contain very helpful levels of these antioxidants, each with its own unique protective function (beta-carotene making an especially abundant appearance in orange carrots).

 Read all about the health benefits of carrots in my article here: The Health Benefits Of Carrots

 Creamy vegan carrot soup with a hint of paprika

 I am also using smoked paprika in this recipe.
 Please note that this is optional.
 The recipe works delightfully well with or without it.